 You may also need to consider any immigration issues that could arise on the employee's return to the UK.
-For example, EEA and Swiss nationals and their family members who have settled or pre-settled status in the UK under the EU Settlement Scheme will also need to understand whether the absence may break the continuity of their residence for acquiring or retaining settled status.
+For example, EEA and Swiss nationals and their family members should consider whether to secure settled or pre-settled status in the UK under the EU Settlement Scheme before they travel overseas.
+They also need to understand whether the absence may break the continuity of their residence for acquiring or retaining settled status.
 All non-British/Irish nationals should consider whether their absence from the UK may affect their visa, or their eligibility to apply for other types of status in future where absences are assessed, such as settlement or naturalisation as a British citizen.